 Explore the streets in horse and carriage

 You can hop into a traditional horse drawn carriage to explore the alleyways and streets on a 30 minute ride, whilst the driver will entertain you and regale you with tales about the city.
-A ride costs only €50 and carriages can be found at Markt Square.
+A ride starts at €50 and carriages can be found at Markt Square.

 Enjoy the sunset in the Beguinage